 Gayle is a practicing artist who creates and exhibits works in painting, printmaking and papermaking.
 She earned her BFA at Massachusetts College of Art, continued studies in the Massachusetts state college System, Penland School of Crafts, Haystack School of Crafts and with Master Tsuneo Naito in Japan.

 LUCY HARDY – SEWING

 Sewing instructor Lucy Hardy has been sewing for 45 years.
 She has taught sewing for 15 years in 4-H, Adult Education, at Rivertree Arts, and in private classes.
 Her mittens and tote bags have been marketed at craft shows and RTA.
 She loves keeping this life-long learning hobby alive through her classes.
 She adores her students.
-Lucy received her B.S. in Education from the University of Southern Maine, and works as an educational technician at the Kennebunkport Consolidated School.
+Lucy received her B.S. in Education from the University of Southern Maine, and recently retired from the Kennebunkport Consolidated School.
 She lives in Wells with her husband David.

 LAUREN HASTINGS GENOVA – VIOLIN